 Several years ago I was driving with a friend, off in the distance was a sign that said, Slow down speed bump.
 So what does she do?
 She steps on the gas and goes flying over the speed bump.
 A move like this could destroy a car.
 She sees my look of terror and says “Don’t worry; I don’t own the car I’m just renting it.”

-This mindset is also percolating in most workplaces.
+This mindset is also penetrating many workplaces.
 Just renting, this cavalier attitude is also a deep rooted perspective of the employee who is content to be average.
 Consider this; do you have employees who don’t really own the job instead are just renting their time out to the company?
 Do employees belong to your organization or are they just working there?
-Look out- like bad infections workplace complacency spreads.
+Look out- like a bad infection, workplace complacency spreads.
 Alongside low commitment morale will plummet.
 As a guest speaker I see that the most motivated, committed employees show up at a convention.